Transformational Public Policy: A new strategy for coping with uncertainty and risk. Routledge: Studies in Government and Public Policy. 2016

 Better methods for delivering adaptive regulation in public management: An application to the NDIS.
 Working Paper, Regulatory Institutions Network, Australian National University. (with Gemma Carey).
 2015.
 Download from SSRN

 A strategy for Australia’s international engagement in science and research based on positioning in key transnational research value chains.
 Report prepared for the Australian Council of Learned Academies (ACOLA) Project on: Asia Literacy: Language and Beyond.140819 Final Report.

 Faster & smarter: using a hypothesis-testing methodology to reduce the time and cost of evaluations.
-Discussion Paper prepared for consideration by the OECD Expert Panel on the Evaluation of Industrial Policy.
+Technical memorandum prepared for the OECD Expert Panel on the Evaluation of Industrial Policy.
 With Geoff White, Geoff White Inc. 2013.
 Available on request.

 Tasmania’s Place in the Asian Century.
 White Paper.
 Government of Tasmania: Hobart.
 Contributing author.
 2013.
 TasmaniasPlace_inthe_AsianCentury_WhitePaper

 A framework for analysing bilateral research cooperation agreements relating to reciprocity.
 FEAST Discussion Paper prepared for the Acces4EU Project FP7-244485.
 With Merrilyn Fitzpatrick.
 2010.
 AUS-ACCESS4EU_Analyse_bilat_agreements_v2d-1